- The National Trails

 Maps, guides, certificates and merchandise

-You can buy the official guide book and Trail merchandise directly from the Peddars Way and Norfolk Coast Path Trail Office.
+You can buy Peddars Way and Norfolk Coast Path merchandise and the official guide book directly from the Peddars Way and Norfolk Coast Path Trail Office.
 Buying the guide directly from the National Trail means that you will be helping to support the management and maintenance of the route.
 See the Trail Books and Merchandise page for more information.

 How to add information to the Trail map